-Raised in Barre, Massachusetts, I received a BA in Social Economics from The University of Massachusetts, Amherst and an MFA in photography from the Rhode Island School of Design.
-For the past two years, I have taught photography, digital art, and time-based media at Virginia Commonwealth University, the University of Rochester, and Syracuse University.
-In the fall, I will join the University of Georgia, Lamar Dodd School of Art as Photography Fellow.
+I received an MFA in Photography from the Rhode Island School of Design and a BA in Social Economics from the University of Massachusetts, Amherst.
+For the past three years, I have taught photography, digital art, and time-based media at institutions including Virginia Commonwealth University, the University of Rochester, and Syracuse University.
+I am currently the Photography Fellow at the Lamar Dodd School of Art at the University of Georgia.

 My work considers how personal psychology lives within a social ecology.
 It is an endeavor to comprehend events and experiences lost to the past or augmented through oral history and mythmaking.
 My desire is not to document a constellation of facts, it is to envision intangible events.
 It is an attempt to do exactly what I cannot: to be alive within all of the trappings of an other’s subjectivity—to illustrate internal images with external ones.